Create a basic Data Flow

 - A materialization, to push the data to an external destination

-Almost always, the capture and materialization each rely on a connector.
+The capture and materialization each rely on a connector.
 A connector is a plug-in component that interfaces between Flow and whatever data system you need to connect to.
 Here, we'll walk through how to leverage various connectors, configure them, and deploy your Data Flow.

 Create a capture